OpenCourier: an Open Protocol for Building a Decentralized Ecosystem of Community-owned Delivery Platforms: Protocol Design

-Our protocol design mirrors principles of data portability and interoperability seen in early internet protocols (e.g., SMTP for email, HTTP for the web) that define open interfaces and enable anyone to build compatible implementations~\cite{Banday2010APS, livitckaia2023decentralised, wei2024exploring}.
+Our protocol design mirrors principles of data portability and interoperability seen in early internet protocols (e.g., SMTP for email, HTTP for the web) that define open interfaces and enable anyone to build compatible implementations~\cite{livitckaia2023decentralised, wei2024exploring, Banday2010APS}.
 It is also inspired by the recent popularity of decentralized social media and e-commerce protocols that reshape governance models around technologies~\cite{PrincetonDSM2024, hwang2025trust, oshinowo2025seeing}.
-In the Appendix, we provide a brief overview of these decentralized protocols for reference.

-By design, \OpenCourier{} aims to center worker needs.
-Thus, it is centered around \textit{couriers}, and the interactions they have in the course of providing and executing delivery services.
-We define couriers as follows: \begin{itemize} \item \textbf{Courier}: a worker who delivers packages, food, or other items from one location to another, typically within a short time frame.
-In platform-based services, couriers often receive tasks through an app and complete deliveries using bikes, scooters, or cars. \end{itemize}